Application information

 • 3 scrubs and 3 lab coats annually

-• 28 vacation days, 14 sick days, Multiple Wellness Half Days each year
+• 28 vacation days (2 x 2 week blocks), 14 sick days, multiple wellness half days each year